 As for sheen, I look at different finishes for different purposes, which comes back to my focus on practicality and comfort.
 I tend to use eggshell on ceilings for its subtlety; it provides a very soft way to add some reflection to the room, and also adds height to rooms with low ceilings.
 Eggshell is an aspect that you're not even aware of, but it's very quietly doing the job for you.

-If you were a color – which would it be?
+If you were a colour – which would it be?

 Timothy: I would have to pick two–one would be yellow because it's all about optimism and positiveness.
 Second would be blue–to me it represents happiness, contentment and a sense of integrity, and loyalty.
 I think all those traits reflect how I try to live my life.